espressif/esp-idf/docs/en/api-guides/error-handling.rst

 - The first line mentions the error code as a hexadecimal value, and the identifier used for this error in source code.
 The latter depends on :ref:`CONFIG_ESP_ERR_TO_NAME_LOOKUP` option being set.
 Address in the program where error has occured is printed as well.

-- Subsequent lines show the location in the program where :cpp:func:`ESP_ERROR_CHECK` macro was called, and the expression which was passed to the macro as an argument.
+- Subsequent lines show the location in the program where :c:macro:`ESP_ERROR_CHECK` macro was called, and the expression which was passed to the macro as an argument.

 - Finally, backtrace is printed.
 This is part of panic handler output common to all fatal errors.
 See :doc:`Fatal Errors <fatal-errors>` for more information about the backtrace.